Seared shrimp tacos are topped with a homemade roasted tomatillo sauce, citrusy slaw and cheese. A fantastic meal!

 Wipe out the skillet, turn the heat to medium-high, and add 2 teaspoons olive oil.
 Drip a small amount of the tomatillo mixture into the pan.
 If it sizzles loudly, the pan is ready.
 Add the rest of the mixture and, stirring constantly, cook until the mixture thicken and darkens.

-Stir in 1 ½ cups chicken broth, bring to a boil, then reduce heat to medium and let the mixture simmer vigorously until it coats the back of a spoon, about 10 minutes.
+Stir in chicken broth, bring to a boil, then reduce heat to medium and let the mixture simmer vigorously until it coats the back of a spoon, about 10 minutes.

-Thinly slice red cabbage until it totals 2 cups.
-Place in a medium bowl and add ¼ cup chopped cilantro.
-In a small bowl, whisk together 2 teaspoons fresh lime juice, 2 teaspoons honey, and a pinch of salt.
+Thinly slice red cabbage and place in a medium bowl along with the chopped cilantro.
+In a small bowl, whisk together 2 lime juice, honey, and a pinch of salt.
 Toss the cabbage mixture withe the dressing.

 Wrap 8 corn tortillas in a heavy kitchen towel and place in a steamer set over boiling water.